A Smartphone Movie of Union Station? Why?

-As part of my goal of showing readers how you can create and edit your own movies on a computer or on a smartphone, I gave myself a challenge and both shot and edited this movie entirely on my iPhone 6.
+Dash Kitten blog is all about taking pictures and making movies, and as part of my goal of showing readers how you can create and edit your own movies on a computer or on a smartphone, I gave myself a challenge.

-I am glad I shot the footage when I did.
-The following day massively tall cream coloured curtains were placed across the platform hall area for a private event obscuring the magnificent ceiling view.
+I am glad I shot the footage when I did because the following day massively tall cream coloured curtains were placed across the platform hall area for a private event.
+These obscured the magnificent ceiling view and a security guard was keeping everyone out of the area.
 I would have missed a wonderful opportunity.

-Lesson: Carpe Diem – Live for today!
+Lesson?
+Carpe Diem – Live for today, seize the moment.
 Grab your smartphone, take that footage NOW.
-Something is better than the frustrating nothingness of a missed opportunity .
+Keep a focus, try to get some quality clips and get filming.
+Whatever you can film is better than the frustrating feeling of a missed opportunity.

 The Union Station renovation is an unprecedented collaboration across state borders, city jurisdictions and funding channels.
 The result is a tremendous city feature that hosts exhibitions, cafe’s and the Famous Harvey’s Restaurant.

-Oh and yes, trains run through here too.
+Yes, trains run through here too!
 I also recommend the Parisi Cafe too, their coffee is amongst the best in Kansas City!

 Smartphone Movie Challenges

-A few points to ensure a successful smartphone movie project.
+Here are a few points to ensure your smartphone movie will be a success.